 Kehillat Chaverim is a Traditional congregation that began operating on July 1, 2016, immediately after the closure of Shaar Shalom Synagogue.
-Since then we have held more than 2000 twice-daily minyanim – weekdays, Shabbat, Yom Tov and High Holidays.
-There is a great feeling of friendliness and informality at our minyanim.
+Since then we have held >2700 twice-daily minyanim – weekdays, Shabbat, Yom Tov and High Holidays.
+Even now, while we have our services on zoom, there is a great feeling of friendliness and informality as we daven together.
 We are a community of friends who care deeply about preserving a twice daily minyan in the German Mills area.
-We send our weekly bulletin to 180 families.
+We send our weekly bulletin to >180 families.

 Our minyanim are habit-forming – we have several men and women who come regularly to our services who, previously, were never regular shul-goers.
 We have proven to be a convenient, warm, and welcoming location for people commemorating Yahrzeit or saying Kaddish for a loved one.
 We extend an invitation to you to observe these important moments with us whether you are a member or not.